 What Is the Difference Between Operating Independent LLCs Versus a Holding Company?

 While operating multiple LLCs share many similarities with the holding company approach, the two options differ materially in one area: tax consequences.
-When there are multiple LLCs organized under a single holding company, it may be possible to file a single consolidated tax return.
+When multiple LLCs are organized under a single holding company, it may be possible to file a single consolidated tax return.

 This can result in a lower tax liability.
 In comparison, you must typically file separate tax returns for each LLC if you choose to operate independent businesses.